-With two big trips under his belt but a false sense of accomplishment gnawing at his conscious, Ranta studied the map and found what he believed to be a faster voyageur route through the prairies via the Qu’Appelle River.
+With two big canoe trips under his belt and a false sense of accomplishment gnawing at his mind, Mike Ranta studied the map and found what he believed to be a faster voyageur route through the prairies via the Qu’Appelle River.
 Effectively bypassing all the Manitoba lakes and their heinous winds, the route was Ranta’s chance to shave time off his previous trips and reach his desired goal.

 On April 1st, 2016, Ranta and Spitzii once again departed from Vancouver.
-But this time only 200 days later they successfully made it to Dominion Beach, Cape Breton, completing what many considered impossible.
+Along the journey Ranta invited veterans to meet him and sign his Souris canoe.
+Ranta and Spitzii experienced the country’s geographic diversity as they travelled up the Fraser River, through the Kootenay Mountains, the prairies, past his hometown of Atikokan in northern Ontario, along Lake Superior and finally out to the east coast.
+After only 200 days they successfully made it to Dominion Beach, Cape Breton, completing what many considered impossible.

 Inspired by Alexander Mackenzie’s historic discovery of the overland route to the Pacific Ocean, Ranta decided he would this time embark from the isolated coastal community some 600 kilometers northwest of Vancouver.